-AVT 101 MATH FOR BASIC ELECTRONICS (3)
+Avionics TechnologyAVT 101 MATH FOR BASIC ELECTRONICS (3)

-Prerequisite(s): One year high school algebra or equivalent.
+Prerequisite(s): One year high school algebra

 A review of arithmetic and the study of algebraic principles necessary to provide the student with the tools needed to solve problems in electricity and electronics.
+This includes the real number system, linear equations, inequalities, functions, systems of equations, exponents, radicals and graphing.

-AVT 104 INTRODUCTION TO ELECTRONICS (7)
+AVT 104 ♦ INTRODUCTION TO ELECTRONICS (7)

-Prerequisite(s): AVT 101 or equivalent (AVT 101 may be taken concurrently).
+Prerequisite(s): AVT 101 or equivalent.
+(AVT 101 may be taken concurrently)